Serving the Bucksport region since 1974.

 - Have your pain assessed and be involved in decisions about treating your pain.

 - Refuse to participate as a subject in research.

 - An explanation of your medical bill regardless of your insurance and the opportunity to personally examine your bill.

 - The expectation that we will take reasonable steps to overcome cultural or other communication barriers that may exist between you and the staff.

-- The opportunity to file a complaint should a dispute arise regarding care, treatment or service or to select a different clinician.
+- The opportunity to file a complaint should a dispute arise regarding care, treatment, or service or select a different clinician.

 You are responsible for:

-- Providing staff with correct and complete name, address, telephone and emergency contact information each time you see your clinician so we can reach you in the event of a schedule change or to give medical instructions.
+- Providing staff with correct and complete name, address, telephone, and emergency contact information each time you see your clinician so we can reach you in the event of a schedule change or give medical instructions.

 - Providing staff with current and complete insurance information, including any secondary insurance, each time you see your clinician.